NPTindia/Kanshi/README.md

 # 5. Data Set : PCAP file / Stream to Tensor

+## Read Packets from PCAP Stream

 - Collect data from Netowrk and store it in PCAP File
 - Process PCAP file as given in the following diagram to get Tensor
-- Tesone is having time stamp column and Packet Data column
+- Tensor is having time stamp column and Packet Data column

 ![NetworkSecurityLab](https://user-images.githubusercontent.com/58679469/150686458-0f1f0f10-84d9-4580-a694-15644f2064ec.jpg)

+ ## Create Tensor from PCAP Packets
+ If a new pcap record was populated successfully, the scalars are placed into respective tensor placeholders.
+The shape of the resulting output tensor is a matrix with two columns.
+One column holds the timestamp scalars for each read pcap packet.
+The other column holds the corresponding packet data as a string.
+Each row in the output tensor (matrix) corresponds to a pcap packet

 ![NetworkSecurityLab(1)](https://user-images.githubusercontent.com/58679469/150686463-becf05b1-cd0e-4d4c-868e-d07a55f7f4f2.jpg)